Aston Villa F.C. in the 1880s: 1888–89

-Villa finished as runners-up to Preston's 'Invincibles' double-winning team in first season in the Football League.
+Villa finished as runners-up to Preston's 'Invincibles' double-winning team in their first season in the Football League.
 Ignominy was suffered in the FA Cup, however, as Villa lost 8–1 to Blackburn Rovers.
 This still remains their heaviest ever defeat.

+There were debuts for Archie Goodall, Batty Garvey, Arthur Dixon, Walter Ashmore, Archie Wollaston, Thomas Harrison and Bob Thomas.